Non-Owner Car Insurance in Pennsylvania

 Cheapest Non-Owner Car Insurance in Pennsylvania

 Non-owner insurance ranks among the more affordable types of car insurance because it's liability-only coverage that meets Pennsylvania's minimum requirements.
-This means you're covered for property damage or injuries you cause to others, but not damage to your own vehicle.
-Traditional policies cost more since they include higher liability limits plus comprehensive and collision coverage that protects your car.
+You're covered for property damage or injuries you cause to others, but not damage to your own vehicle.
+Traditional policies cost more since they include higher liability limits plus comprehensive and collision coverage for your car.

 How Much Is Non-Owner Car Insurance in Pennsylvania?

-Across six providers in Pennsylvania, non-owner car insurance rates average $60 per month, which is notably lower than the state average of $93 monthly or $1,117 annually.
-This difference shows there's real value in comparing quotes, since rates vary based on market data and your individual situation.
+Across six providers in Pennsylvania, non-owner car insurance rates average $60 a month.
+That's $33 less than the state average of $93 monthly, or $1,117 annually.
+Rates vary based on market data and your individual situation, so comparing quotes is the best way to find a lower price.

 Monthly Premium